 Why defer entry?

-- Make sure you’re certain about the course, because if you secure a place, you’ll be committed to taking it up.
-You won’t be able to apply elsewhere in the 2019 or 2020 cycle while you hold that place, and you can only be released from the course if the course provider agrees.
-You can only reapply if the university agrees to withdraw your deferred application.
+Make sure you’re certain about your course because you’ll be committed to it.
+A lot can change in a year, but you won’t be able to apply elsewhere whilst you’re holding your deferred place, and you can only be released if the course provider agrees.

-- What if you defer your place then change your mind?
-If you apply for and receive an offer of a deferred place for the following year’s entry, but then decide you want to start your course this year, you need to contact the university or college directly.
+If you defer your place then change your mind, you will need to contact the university or college.
 This process is not straightforward, and will depend on whether there are places available on the course.